LeonYang95/PLELog/README.md

  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5910349.svg)](https://doi.org/10.5281/zenodo.5910349)

-**Please be NOTED that we are going on some major improve work on PLELog, the current version is useable but not as well as I was expected.
-We'll keep updating codes and make sure it is easy for anyone who are interested in our research.
-Sorry for the inconvenience during this time.
-New PLELog will see you soon!**

 This is the basic implementation of our submission in ICSE 2021: **Semi-supervised Log-based Anomaly Detection via Probabilistic Label Estimation**.
 - [PLELog](#plelog)
   * [Description](#description)